 An important aspect to consider when interpreting differences in direction of preference is the type of paradigm used to run the study.
 Habituation (Jeffrey & Cohen, 1976) and HeadTurn Preference Procedure (Kemler-Nelson et al, 1995) are the most common methods in infant behavioral research.
 The rationale of these methods is quite similar, as they both test discrimination between two stimuli, however their familiarization phase is different.
 In Habituation, familiarization terminates once the infant spontaneously stops looking at the familiar stimulus, thus, likely when learning is completed.
 Whereas in HeadTurn, familiarization consists of a fixed amount of exposure to the stimulus, with no direct measure of whether infants have completed the learning process before testing.
 This difference seems to affect post-familiarization preferences.
 Habituation normally predicts novelty preference at test, since stimulus processing is likely to be over by the time infants begin the testing phase (although some cases of post-habituation familiarity preferences have been reported in the literature, e.g., Fiser & Aslin, 2000).
 In contrast, HeadTurn seems to be less sensitive to directionality as it is difficult to predict how much exposure infants will need to discriminate at test.

 In the last part of the Introduction, we will outline the purpose of this article: to propose an additional factor that would explain a flip in preference from novelty to familiarity, in infant learning studies.
 We will suggest that prior experience with the experimental setting influences infants’ direction of preference.
 We hypothesized that infants who have already participated in HeadTurn studies are more likely to show novelty preference than infants who do not have this previous experience.
-In HeadTurn studies, there are at least two type of information that must be encoded: 1) auditory – the “real” stimuli of the study (e.g., artificial languages, sequences of words or sounds), and 2) visual –blinking light appearing in conjunction with auditory stimuli.
+In HeadTurn studies, there are at least two types of information that must be encoded: 1) auditory – the “real” stimuli of the study (e.g., artificial languages, sequences of words or sounds), and 2) visual –blinking light appearing in conjunction with auditory stimuli.
 Such contingency is necessary to engage the infant in a looking behavior that would reflect her listening preference, and it is common practice to use the same of visual stimulation (i.e., same blinking light) in different HeadTurn studies.
 Importantly, infants learn the sound-light contingency during the course of the experiment.
-Therefore, when an infant experience the HeadTurn setting for the very first time, she will have to process both type of information simultaneously.
+Therefore, when an infant experience the HeadTurn setting for the very first time, she will have to process both types of information simultaneously.
 In contrast, when the infant returns to the lab for a second HeadTurn study, she is already familiar with the setting, and does not “waste” cognitive resources to process the visual inputs all over again (e.g., computer screens, blinking lights, etc.).
 Moreover, returner infants understand more about, and probably remember, the contingency of the sounds-light contingency (I have to look at the flashing light to hear a sound), and do not have to learn it during the course of the experiment.